What does your blood remember? The memory of hematopoietic stem cells.

 The aim of our proposal is to understand how the HSC-stored memory is created, maintained, and recalled, and to clarify the underlying mechanisms.

-Research Approach
+Research Objectives

-First, we will selectively stimulate granulopoiesis, erythropoiesis, and thrombopoiesis to define the specificity and physiological role of hematopoietic memory provided by HSCs, both in vitro and in vivo.
+1. Granulopoiesis, Erythropoiesis, and Thrombopoiesis: We will selectively stimulate these processes to define the specificity and physiological role of hematopoietic memory provided by HSCs, both in vitro and in vivo.

-Second, we will use single-cell level fate mapping and sequencing to investigate clonal and epigenetic mechanisms driving the HSCs-based memory in mice.
+2. Single-Cell Level Fate Mapping and Sequencing: We will use these techniques to investigate clonal and epigenetic mechanisms driving the HSC-based memory in mice.

-Third, we will test if the aging pool of human HSCs consists of lineage-biased HSCs that store memory of the previously encountered stimuli.
+3. Aging Pool of Human HSCs: We will test if this pool consists of lineage-biased HSCs that store memory of previously encountered stimuli.
 The humanized mice models will determine the clonal expansion of human HSCs upon primary and secondary stimulation with stress factors.

 Expected Outcomes

 Altogether, the expected outcome of the project is to understand how and why the hematopoietic system adjusts to environmental challenges upon aging.
-The proposed novel concept of the hematopoietic system adaptivity may help to design strategies to train patients' hematopoiesis and improve the transplantations of HSCs.
+The proposed novel concept of the hematopoietic system adaptivity may help to design strategies to train patients' hematopoiesis and improve the transplantation of HSCs.

 Financiële details & Tijdlijn